 Breast implant removal is a personal choice made by women who may be dissatisfied with their breast implants for a number of reasons.

 Anecdotal evidence suggests that some women may experience negative symptoms that may be related to their breast implants.
 These may include chronic fatigue, soreness, generalized aches and pains, autoimmune disorders, and fibromyalgia.
 While there is limited scientific evidence that these symptoms are actually caused by breast implants, many women find their symptoms resolve after implant removal.
-Dr. Austin supports a woman’s decision to remove her implants especially when it may be beneficial to her health.
+Dr. Austin and Dr. Isakson support a woman’s decision to remove her implants especially when it may be beneficial to her health.

 Some women who were previously happy with their decision to undergo breast augmentation surgery may decide as they age that larger breasts are no longer right for them.
 Removing their breasts implants may allow them to achieve smaller, more natural appearing breasts.